Smoke Shop Credit Card Processing: Everything You Need to Know

 Head shops, vape stores, and stores selling hemp products may carry a social stigma.
 Negative public perception can influence financial institutions to categorize them as high-risk businesses.
 This stigma may impact the willingness of traditional institutions to provide standard merchant services.

 Ultimately, this social stigma presents a reputational risk to the bank or credit card processor.
-If there’s an issue with compliance, or a product is deemed unsafe, this could result in a loss of trust from clients and negative publicity for the processor.
+If there’s an issue with compliance or a product is deemed unsafe, this could result in a loss of trust from clients and negative publicity for the processor.

 High-Risk Credit Card Processing